etherdev/markdown_datafier/README.md

 MarkdownDatafier was inspired by the NestaCMS framework.
 But instead of a self-contained CMS, I simply wanted to get data out of a Markdown file structure to be used however I like (direct into Mustache templates via server-side Sinarta or Rails; or via an API endpoint to a javascript framework, iOS/Android app, and so on).

-This is currently in an early alpha stage.
-Though it is likely to remain simple, there will undoubtedly be some feature additions and improvement to things like exception handling.
-This gem was developed using Ruby 2.0.0p247.
+This gem was developed and tested using Ruby 2.0.0p353.

 ## Installation